Selection of Filters for Photonic Crystal Spectrometer Using Domain-Aware Evolutionary Algorithms: Employing New Distances to Navigate in the Domain of OFS

 For this application the distance metric on the set $\mathbb{L}$ should relate to the similarity between different filters.
-We propose and tested two following distance measures. \begin{enumerate} \item Ratio of correlation with methane absorption lines, which we call $d_1$; \item Second moment of the Fourier transformed transmission profiles, which we call $d_2$. \end{enumerate} The distance metric \ref{dist:ratio} is the ratio between the total transmission and integrated transmission profile multiplied by the trace gas absorption lines.
+We propose and tested two following distance measures. \begin{enumerate} \item Ratio of correlation with methane absorption lines, which we call $d_1$; \item Second moment of the Fourier transformed transmission profiles, which we call $d_2$. \end{enumerate} The distance metric~\ref{dist:ratio} is the ratio between the total transmission and integrated transmission profile multiplied by the trace gas absorption lines.
 Let $T^x_q$ be the (discretized) transmission of filter $x$ for wavelength $q$ and $a_q$ the absorption of the trace gas molecule of interest for wavelength $q$.
 Then the distance metric $d_1(x,y)$ is given by

 This ratio represents how sensitive this method is to differences in trace gas concentration.
-The distance metric \ref{dist:fourier} computes the difference in the second moment of the absolute value of the Fourier transformed transmission profile.
+The distance metric~\ref{dist:fourier} computes the difference in the second moment of the absolute value of the Fourier transformed transmission profile.
 Let $\tilde{T}_{\zeta}$ denote the absolute value of the discrete Fourier transform of the transmission profile and $\zeta$ the associated (spatial) frequency.
-The distance metric \ref{dist:fourier} is then given by
+The distance metric~\ref{dist:fourier} is then given by

 A larger second moment represents a filter with sharper and or more spectral features.
 We numerically validated that there are no different filters $x, y \in \mathbb{L}$ such that $d_1(x, y) = 0 $ or $ d_2(x, y) = 0$.
 The other conditions of the metric are satisfied for $d_1, d_2$ due to the properties of the modulo.
-Therefore, $d_1, d_2$ are metrics on the space $\mathbb{L}$.
+Therefore, $d_1, d_2$ are metrics on the space $\mathbb{L}$ (in the mathematical sense).